pseudoincorrect/Bariot/instructions.md

 # INSTRUCTIONS AND INSTALLATION OF BARIOT

-### These instructions seems long, but most of them are about installing docker, git and go which most of us developper already have.
+### These instructions seems long, but most of them are about installing docker, git and go.
 ### The real deployment of Bariot is not so long/complex, see "BARIOT DEPLOYMENT" part.

 <br/>